layrayson/wallet-demo/README.md

 # Setup Instructions

-Before proceeding, ensure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions for both Android and iOS.

-# Running the App

-To run the app, follow these steps:

 ### For Android

 1. Start Metro by running `npm start` or `yarn start` from the project root.